NFL Rumors: Los Angeles Chargers Could Be ‘Surprise Destination’ For Earl Thomas, Per ‘ESPN’

 — SNF on NBC (@SNFonNBC) March 11, 2019

-Aside from Addae’s recent release, there could be another reason to consider the Los Angeles Chargers as a potential destination for Earl Thomas.
-As pointed out by USA Today‘s Chargers Wire, the team’s current defensive coordinator, Gus Bradley, was still with the Seahawks when Seattle made Thomas the 14th overall pick in the 2010 NFL Draft.
+Aside from Addae’s recent release, there could be another reason to consider the Los Angeles Chargers a potential destination for Earl Thomas.
+As pointed out by USA Today’s Chargers Wire, the team’s current defensive coordinator, Gus Bradley, was still with the Seahawks when Seattle made Thomas the 14th overall pick in the 2010 NFL Draft.

 Thomas, who will be coming off a four-year, $40 million extension once he becomes a free agent on Wednesday afternoon, has frequently been said to be seeking a contract that would make him the highest-paid safety in the NFL.
 According to Chargers Wire, this could make it hard for Los Angeles to make a deal that could satisfy Thomas’ reported demands, as the Chargers have only about $26.5 million in salary cap room following Addae’s release.
 Furthermore, the outlet noted that the Chargers have “plenty of other options” whom they could consider this offseason as a new starting free safety.